SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ![Bulk provisioning](/guides/users-guide/bulk_provisioning.png)

 Device credentials can be also provided from CSV file.
 File can be uploaded using the button pointed with arrow.
-More details on the file structure can be found in Reference Guide -> Device credentials.
+More details on the file structure can be found in under [Bulk-registering devices](#creds-upload) above.